rpidanny/darwin/docs/search.md

 ## `darwin search accession KEYWORDS`

-Get the accession number of a research paper that matches the keywords provided.
+Search for papers that contain accession numbers given a list of keywords.

 ```
 USAGE